 A beneficial addition to your morning routine, meditation declutters the mind so you can start the day with a clear outlook.
 A study led by Sara Lazar at Harvard University revealed that meditating leads to physical changes in the brain, impacting density of gray matter and cortical thickness in a variety of areas, including the left hippocampus, which is responsible for cognition and learning.
 If you find yourself wanting to practice with others, sign up for one of our upcoming classes.

 Make staying hydrated a priority, as drinking water helps improve cognition and concentration.
 Try making a glass of water the first thing you drink when you wake up, before you brew your morning coffee or start cooking breakfast.
-If you need an extra boost, add a packet of Prima Brain Fuel, made with ashwagandha, rhodiola, and ginkgo for energy, focus, and vitality.
+If you need an extra boost, add Moon Juice Brain Dust to your favorite drink.
+It's made with lion's mane, rhodiola, and maca to enhance focus and clarity.
 Keep a water bottle with you throughout the day so you can keep replenishing the body.

 Limit Screen Time